The Erd\H{o}s-Hajnal property for graphs with no fixed cycle as a pivot-minor: Abstract

 \section{Abstract}

-We prove that for every integer $k$, there exists $\varepsilon>0$ such that every $n$-vertex graph with no pivot-minor isomorphic to $C_k$, the cycle on $k$ vertices, has a pair of disjoint sets $A$, $B$ of vertices each having at least $\varepsilon n$ vertices that $A$ is complete or anticomplete to $B$.
+We prove that for every integer $k$, there exists $\varepsilon > 0$ such that for every n-vertex graph $G$ with no pivot-minor isomorphic to $C_k$, there exist disjoint sets $A,B \subseteq V(G)$ such that $|A|,|B| \geq \varepsilon n$, and $A$ is either complete or anticomplete to $B$.
 This proves the analog of the Erd\H{o}s-Hajnal conjecture for the class of graphs with no pivot-minor isomorphic to $C_k$.